AttysScope an Android app for the Attys which displays, analyses, records and allows in-app-sharing of data, for example on google drive.

 How to install

-We recommend the Belkin USB bluetooth dongle for optimal performance or internal laptop bluetooth adapters.
+We recommend the Belkin USB bluetooth dongle, the ASUS-BT400 or internal laptop bluetooth adapters for optimal performance.

 Download attys_scope.msi and double click on it.